An introduction to clearing

 If you’ve not been made any offers, or you’ve declined any offers you’ve had so far, then you’re automatically in Clearing.
 You will still have to wait for your results before trying to get a place at university, but once you’ve got them pick up the phone and get calling!

 I've not applied for university yet

-).
+from week 5).
 If you’ve already had your results you can start calling from 5 July when Clearing officially opens.
 If not, wait until you get your results.